meenakshisl/ockam/documentation/architecture/messaging/Pipes_Channels.md

   ```

 Pipes facilitate unidirectional message delivery.
-Pipes preserve the return route of the original message BUT do not trace a return route
+Pipes preserve the return route of the original message BUT do not trace a return route.

 Pipes may use a coordinated state and send more messages between sender and receiver to provide
 additional message delivery properties.